kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 Given a list of points, a central point, and an integer `k`, find the nearest `k` points from the central point.

 For example, given the list of points `[(0, 0), (5, 4), (3, 1)]`, the central point `(1, 2)`, and `k` = 2, return `[(0, 0), (3, 1)]`.

+## Daily Coding Problem: Problem #889 [Easy]

+This problem was asked by Amazon.

+Run-length encoding is a fast and simple method of encoding strings.
+The basic idea is to represent repeated successive characters as a single count and character.
+For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".

+Implement run-length encoding and decoding.
+You can assume the string to be encoded have no digits and consists solely of alphabetic characters.
+You can assume the string to be decoded is valid.